 Medicaid pays for nursing home care and, in some instances, in-home care, for people who are both financially and medically eligible.
-(Medical eligibility is discussed on pages 25-27, under nursing home care.)
 There are two parts to the application process–medical and financial.
 If you already have TennCare, call your health plan (MCO).
 If you do not have TennCare, call the East TN Area Agency on Aging & Disability.
-The TN Health Connection makes decisions on financial eligibilty, so call that agency to start the financial application.
+TennCare Connect makes decisions on financial eligibility, so call that agency to start the financial application.

 Lawyers not experienced in elder law may be unaware of the complexities of planning for future CHOICES financial assistance for nursing home costs.
 Penalties can be applied for transferring assets for less than fair market value into the name of someone other than the person entering a nursing home.

 Without endangering CHOICES eligibility, you may deposit approximately $6,000 into an irrevocable burial trust fund, using the contract provided by a funeral home, or purchase a prepaid burial insurance policy.

 Federal law authorizes states to recover the costs of CHOICES-paid nursing home care when resources are left after the death of the patient.
 Law requires a waiver or release from the TennCare program before an estate can be closed in Tennessee, making estate recovery likely.
 Seek legal advice before transferring the title or deed to property, as doing so may cause problems with CHOICES eligibility.
 In any case, the community spouse can live in the family home for the remainder of his or her lifetime.
 Recovery of CHOICES costs would not be sought until after the death of the community spouse.